AndrewHulme/CV/README.md

 ## <a name="interests">Interests</a>

 - Music: Grade 8 trumpeter, grade 5 pianist and self-taught bass guitarist.
-Have performed trumpet internationally.
 - Travelling: Independently backpacked around Southeast Asia from March to July 2017.
 - Sport: Keen tennis player and cyclist, and have worked for the bicycle repair service ‘Bikes R Us’.
 - Volunteering: Received the YAVE (Youth Action Volunteering Enfield) award for leading children’s groups in the local church.